TobyKSKGD/perfectPixel/integrations/comfyui/README.md

 ### Manual Installation

-Download this repository, then copy the entire `perfectPixel-ComfyUI` folder into `ComfyUI/custom_nodes`.
+Download this repository, then copy the entire `./integrations/comfyui/perfectPixel-ComfyUI` folder into `ComfyUI/custom_nodes`.
 Restart ComfyUI after copying.

 After restarting, search for **Perfect Pixel (Grid Restore)** in the node search panel on the left to find the node.